JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

-# Enhancement to a module on the Runescape wiki
+# Enhancement to the Fairycode module on the Runescape wiki

 [version diff for my edits](http://archive.today/9VFLi)